sbozich/sbozich.github.io/_posts/2022-07-23-algorithm-analysis.md

 which translates to x+c+x^2= O(x^2).

-## If statements.
+* If statements.
 Worst execution time translates to the if test itself plus code after if or else statement, whatever is longer to execute.
+For example:

 ```c#
 if x==0 // constant time